Insurance and Financial Planning

 Printer-friendly version

-CAR T-cell therapy is expensive.
-Many commercial health insurance plans pay for CAR T-cell therapy, but some may limit coverage.
-Others may not cover it at all.
+Many commercial health insurance plans pay for CAR T-cell therapy.
+However, some may limit coverage and others may not cover it at all.

 Medicare covers CAR T-cell therapy.
 Medicaid coverage varies depending on the state in which you live.

 Before beginning CAR T-cell therapy, your medical team will contact your insurance provider to determine if it will pay for the treatment.
+Be sure to tell the financial coordinator at your medical center about all insurance policies you have so that he or she can maximize your benefits.

 Out-of-Pocket Expenses